-There are early signs of a possible increase in the percentage of people testing positive in the South East and South West in the week ending 6 March 2021.
-Rates have decreased in the North East, North West, East Midlands, East of England and London, and the trend is uncertain in Yorkshire and The Humber and the West Midlands.
+The percentage of people testing positive has decreased in the West Midlands, East of England, South West and London in the week ending 13 March 2021.
+The trend is uncertain for the rest of the regions, although, there may be early signs of an increase for the East Midlands.
 Caution should be taken in over-interpreting any small movements in the latest trend.

-Figure 2: The majority of regions in England continue to show a decrease in the percentage of people testing positive in the week ending 6 March 2021
+Figure 2: The percentage of people testing positive has decreased in the West Midlands, East of England, South West and London in the week ending 13 March 2021

-Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, daily, by region since 24 January 2021, England
+Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, daily, by region since 31 January 2021, England